freedreamer82/bluetooth-monitor/README.md

 hci=hci1
 ```

-#Systemd
+# Systemd Unit
-in misc folder you can find a systemd unit , default config path is
+in misc folder you can find a systemd unit , default config path for the unit is

 ```
 /etc/bluetooth-monitor/config.ini